ShuttingDownExe/Appointy-Internship/README.md

 ## Challenges Faced:

 I haved faced several challenges while working on this project.
 The biggest challenge being the time available.
 I am a complete beginner in GoLang and web development as I am only in 5th semester, and trying to implement the above ideas proved more challenging then initially thought.
-Given more time
+Given more time I will be able to complete the task successfully